Trevor Brooking: Managerial career

 In April 2003, after West Ham manager Glenn Roeder collapsed due to a brain tumour, Brooking, having long been on the board at West Ham, briefly took over as caretaker manager.
 The club were fighting relegation from the Premier League.
 Brooking took charge of three games.
 His first game resulted in a 1–0 win at Manchester City with a goal from Frédéric Kanouté.
-His second saw West Ham beat Chelsea 1–0, thanks to a goal from Paolo Di Canio.
+His second saw West Ham beat Chelsea 1–0, with a goal from Paolo Di Canio.
 The final game of the season saw West Ham draw 2–2 at Birmingham City resulting in relegation, albeit with 42 points, a record number for a relegated team in a 38-game season.

 After the first three games of the 2003–04 season with West Ham now in the First Division, Roeder was sacked after West Ham suffered an away defeat to Rotherham United and Brooking was again installed as caretaker manager.
 He managed for eleven games, losing only once, to Gillingham, a 2–0 away defeat in which Jermain Defoe was sent off.
 In October 2003 he was replaced by Alan Pardew, who was appointed on his recommendation.